flh-raouf/agrisistance-microservice/README.md

       ```bash
       npm run start:dev agrisistance-network-service
       ```
+    Your project should now be running at `http://localhost:9090`.

 6. **Run the Flask Microservice**:

     - The Flask microservice handles AI models.
 You can find the repository [here](https://github.com/AGRISISTANCE/Agrisistance-Model-Backend).

-    Your project should now be running at `http://localhost:9090`.
+ ## Postman Documentation

+   After running the server, you can use the Postman collection to test the available endpoints.
+The Postman documentation provides a detailed overview of all the requests you can make to interact with the API.

+   - You can find the Postman documentation for this project [here](https://documenter.getpostman.com/view/32136798/2sAXqngkQA).

+   Make sure the server is running at `http://localhost:9090` before testing the endpoints in Postman.

 ## License